Article

 Whilst Nova should not necessarily be considered prescriptive in relation to today’s technology, it does show that the factors considered by the court (who wrote the computer program, who devised the appearance of the work and the rules and logic by which the copyright work was generated) all point -towards the programmer being the author.
 Consequently, some commentators have stated that the author of works generated by AI will “normally be the computer programmer or software engineer who created the algorithm(s) which in turn created the work”.83 However, as set out in the White Paper84, this isn’t inevitable and others have stated that it would be inconvenient and misleading to treat the programmer as the owner of copyright in all works produced by these systems.
 Accordingly, they argue that the author will “normally be the operator or the person directing the operation of the machine”85 (i.e. the user).
 Others agree and state that, “if a user acquires a program capable of producing computer-generated works, and uses it to generate a new work, then ownership would go to the user.”86 However, this was not the case in Nova: even though the user owned and powered the computer and played the game that generated the artistic works, they were not entitled to own them because they hadn’t made the necessary arrangements for their creation.

 For completeness, we should note that there is some further (albeit limited) guidance that can be drawn from the case law regarding entrepreneurial works where the designated author is also “the person by whom the arrangements necessary for the [creation/making] of the work are undertaken”.
-The idea in these cases is to identify the “moving force” who initiated the making of the work i.e. the person who instigated it and organised the activities necessary for its making, the person without which there would never have been a work87.
+The idea in these cases is to identify the “moving force” who initiated the making of the work i.e. the person who instigated it and organized the activities necessary for its making, the person without which there would never have been a work87.
 Being the person “closest” to the actual making of the work or the one who “presses the button”88 does not qualify someone to be the author.
-On the other hand, the designated author should not remain too removed from the creation of the work e.g. by only providing finance and not exercising any degree of organisational control.89
+On the other hand, the designated author should not remain too removed from the creation of the work e.g. by only providing finance and not exercising any degree of organizational control.89

 Following these principles, the user may struggle to claim authorship simply because they are the person who provides the final instruction and presses the button to create any work—they will need to do more.
 Conversely, AI developers may claim to be the driving force behind the work because it wouldn’t exist without the system that they developed, but they may become too far removed from its creation, particularly when they don’t retain control over how their system is used.